AI Agents on monday.com

 Attention: Credit consumption for monday agents starts on June 8, 2026, for Pro plans and below.
 Enterprise plans are currently exempt, and will transition to credit-based usage at a later date.

 Credit consumption depends on the complexity and depth of each task your agent performs.
-The estimates below are directional; exact costs vary based on the specific run, the model selected, and the instructions and skills provided to the agent.
+For full details, see the AI Models and Credits: understanding and optimizing consumption article.

 How to get started with the monday AI agent builder